sandbox-bio/sandbox.bio/src/content/seqkit-intro/steps/Step3.md

 You can also filter out long sequences with `--max-len`, and for FASTQ files, you can filter out reads with a certain average quality with `--min-qual` and `--max-qual`.

 <Alert color="primary">
-    <Icon name="question-circle-fill" /> How would you convert the RNA sequences in `hairpins.fa` to DNA using SeqKit?
+    How would you convert the RNA sequences in `hairpins.fa` to DNA using SeqKit?
 Use the <Link href="https://bioinf.shenwei.me/seqkit/usage/#seq">manual</Link> as a reference.
 </Alert>